 The DCSWA Newsbrief Award is, as far as we know, the only formal recognition for short science journalism, a highly underrepresented category in journalism awards.
 Starting in 2015, we began offering two categories: Multimedia and Writing.
-DCSWA is currently accepting entries for the 2016 Newsbrief Awards.
+Entries for the 2016 Newsbrief Awards are currently closed.

 We love longform, but short pieces are the true workhorses of science communication.
 In the spirit of recognizing these unsung works of excellence, we offer the DCSWA Newsbrief Awards.
 Since 2009, we’ve been celebrating achievement in brief science writing, and in 2015, we added a Multimedia category.